alexanderpalsson/katacoda-scenarios/qlik-corectl/step9.md

 In this step we won't go as much into details since corectl doesn't provide any visualization tools.
 <br>

+Before you can do this step you need to install som dependencies(this can take some time):
 `./../installdep.sh`{{execute}}
+`clear`{{execute}}

-But we will create an simple example how you could use corectl to load data and a object, then create a simple bar-chart with picasso.js.
+We will go through a simple example how you could use corectl together with picasso.js to create a simple bar-chart.
 <br>

 ## Picasso.js